Collared lemming

 Dicrostonyx is a genus of rodent in the family Cricetidae.
-It contains the collared lemmings or varying lemmings.
-They are the only North American rodents that turn completely white in winter.
+Its members are known as collared lemmings or varying lemmings.
+The genus is restricted to high latitudes in the northern hemisphere; one species, the Arctic lemming, has a broad distribution in northern Russia, while the rest are mostly or entirely North American in distribution.
+They are the only rodents that turn completely white in winter.